 Technical Capabilities:

-- Published benchmarks report ~11µs gateway overhead in sustained 5,000 RPS tests (instance-dependent)
+- Published benchmarks report about 11µs gateway overhead in sustained 5,000 RPS tests, instance-dependent

 - Native Prometheus metrics and OpenTelemetry support

-Best For: Real-time security operations requiring minimal latency
+Best For: Real-time security operations requiring minimal gateway overhead

 5. Lunar.dev MCPX